katzenpost/worldmap/README.md

 ## status

-works with Katzenpost version v0.0.41 or later
+Works with Katzenpost v0.0.49 or later.

 ## Installation / Depedencies